pxstalhellsing/pxstalhellsing/README.md

 <p align="center">
   GAMER | EDITOR | REVIEWER | TROPHY HUNTER | TECH ENTHUSIAST
 </p>
 I'm someone who programs for fun and enjoys creating new things.
-My hobbies have always been video games, and I like to hunt for trophies.
+My hobbies have always been video games, and I like hunt trophies.
 In the future, I plan to create a channel to share my guides and knowledge to help this group I belong to.
 I'm also an editor of images, GIFs, and videos.
 I started posting content on Amino before moving to other platforms like Pinterest and TikTok.
 <br>

+<h2 align="center">Trophy Hunter Account </h2>

 [![RetroArhivement](https://i.imgur.com/5VmgIYJ.png)](https://retroachievements.org/user/NevanSoul)